NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 ##### 9.2 Test doubles

+Chapter 4.3

 Test doubles stand in for dependencies.
 It means that test doubles are used as replacement for the actual dependencies that code relies on during testing.

+###### **9.2.1 Stubs, fakes, and mocks**

+Chapter 4.3.2

+#### 10, State and interaction-based testing

+##### 10.1 State-based testing

+What is state-based testing?

+It focus on the state changes of an object or a system.

+##### 10.2 Interaction-based testing

+What is interaction-based testing?

+Interaction-based tests verify that the object under test interacted with its collaborators as we expected.

+**Quote:** To paraphrase J. B. Rainsberger, author of JUnit Recipes (Manning Publications, 2005),

+>  “We lean on interaction-based testing to verify how an object
+> talks to its collaborators; and we lean on state-based testing to verify how well the
+> object listens.”